A new flow solving the LYZ equation in K\"ahler geometry: Introduction

-When $n=3$, without condition \eqref{B0} did Pingali \cite{pi2019arxiv} then solve the equation by translating it into a mixed Monge-Amp\`{e}re type equation.
-Lin \cite{li2020arxiv} generalized Collins-Jacob-Yau's result to the Hermitian case $(M,\omega)$ with $\partial\bar\partial\omega=\partial\bar\partial\omega^2=0$.
-Huang-Zhang-Zhang \cite{hzz2020arxiv} also consider the solution on a compact almost Hermitian manifold for the hypercritical case.
+Without condition \eqref{B01}, Pingali \cite{pi2019arxiv} then solved the equation for $n=3$ and Lin \cite{li2201arxiv} solved it for $n=3, 4$.
+On the other hand, Lin \cite{li2020arxiv} generalized Collins-Jacob-Yau's result to the Hermitian case $(M,\omega)$ with $\partial\bar\partial\omega=\partial\bar\partial\omega^2=0$; Huang-Zhang-Zhang \cite{hzz2020arxiv} considered the solution on a compact almost Hermitian manifold for the hypercritical case.

 For the parabolic flow method, there are also several results.
 More precisely, {Jacob-Yau \cite{jy2017ma} }and {Collins-Jacob-Yau \cite{cjy2020cjm}} solved the line bundle mean curvature flow (LBMCF)